dtcc-platform/dtcc-model/README.md

 ## License

-DTCC Model is licensed under the
+This project is licensed under the
 [MIT license](https://opensource.org/licenses/MIT).

 Copyright is held by the individual authors as listed at the top of